Swazi king must give up power, says Bishop Mabuza

 He is widely accused of profligate spending, but cancelled his silver jubilee celebrations this year because of Swaziland's cash crisis.

-Swaziland has so far refused to accept a $355m (£218m) loan from South Africa to help it pay bills, after Pretoria demanded political and economic reforms.'Not crumbled'
+Swaziland has so far refused to accept a $355m (£218m) loan from South Africa to help it pay bills, after Pretoria demanded political and economic reforms.

 Bishop Mabuza, the Anglican Archbishop of Swaziland, told the BBC that Swaziland's problems would not end while the monarchy wielded political power.